ammarhakim/ammar-simjournal/je/je34/je34-linear-dispersion.rst

 To see which modes actually grow, the follow plot shows the spectrum of the modes in the complex plane for the :math:`m_i/m_e = 1836.2` case.
-Only a very narrow range of low-frequency modes grow, while the higher frequency modes are merely oscillate.
+Only a very narrow range of low-frequency modes grow, while the higher frequency modes merely oscillate.

 .. figure:: iso-bune-complex.png
   :width: 100%